oguzutku1745/SnarkCollective/README.md

 - Connection state tracking
 - Error handling
 - Wallet selection
-- Transaction creation with a unified API for all supported wallets
+- Transaction, signature, and record management with a unified API for all supported wallets

 ```tsx
 // Example usage in a component